Guile-PAM Manual

 7.2 Guile Warnings

-Guile-PAM provokes some Guile warnings the author has been unable to turn off:
+Guile-PAM provokes a Guile warning the author has been unable to turn off:

 • madvise failed: Invalid argument

-That said, Guile-PAM’s functionality does not seem to be affected.
+Guile-PAM’s functionality, however, does not seem to be affected.

 8 Switch to Guile-PAM